lovelysystems/lovely-editor/src/components/editor-block/README.md

 import { EditorBlock } from './'
 import { EditorQuill } from './' // an example child component

-// the content of the Editor-Block const block = {
+// the content of the EditorBlock const block = {
   id: 5,
   type: 'text',